rosarioborgesi/aave-v1-from-scratch/docs/14-stable-vs-variable-borrowing.md

 The pool rates move when liquidity usage changes.
 For example, when a larger share of DAI in the pool is borrowed, borrowing DAI normally becomes more expensive.

+## What changes the rates?
+In Aave V1, both the reserve’s quoted variable and stable borrow rates are calculated by the reserve’s interest-rate strategy, mainly from utilization: how much liquidity is borrowed compared with the liquidity supplied.
+As utilization rises, the strategy raises borrowing rates to encourage repayments and new deposits; when utilization falls, rates decrease.

+The protocol recalculates these rates automatically whenever an action changes the reserve’s liquidity or debt, such as a deposit, redeem, borrow, or repayment.
+Governance does not choose each new rate manually: it decides the interest-rate strategy and its parameters, while the smart contracts apply that curve automatically.

+An existing variable borrower immediately follows the newly calculated variable rate.
+An existing stable borrower keeps their personal rate unless they borrow more—receiving a weighted-average rate—or their position is rebalanced under the protocol’s defined conditions.

 ## 1. Variable borrow: the rate follows the pool

 Bob borrows **1,000 DAI** when the pool's variable rate is **4%**.